NickLaMuro/jquids/README.md

 TODO
 ----

-- Allow for setting the format via the `jq_ui_date_select_includes` method and the ability to set it on a case by case basis (implemented, but has a bug)
+- Allow for setting the format via the `jquids_includes` method and the ability to set it on a case by case basis (implemented, but has a bug)
-- Map the option settings for CalendarDateSelect to JqUiDateSelect
+- Map the option settings for CalendarDateSelect to Jquids
 - Get callbacks working
 - Get it to work in rails 2 and 3 (with tests)
 - Integrate with formtastic